 Cottey College encourages applications from students who are serious about enrolling in a women’s liberal arts and sciences college and who are well-prepared through college preparatory, honor and advanced placement high school courses.
 All candidates for admission must be graduates of accredited high schools, or have satisfied high school graduation requirements through the G.E.D. or by special official arrangements.
 Admission is based on prior performance and ability to succeed at Cottey.

-As a high school junior, you may start the admission process as early as April to ensure that you and your admission representative have enough time to move through the appropriate admission stages before it is time to begin the financial aid process (in January of your senior year).
+As a high school junior, you may start the admission process as early as April to ensure that you and your enrollment counselor have enough time to move through the appropriate admission stages before it is time to begin the financial aid process (in the fall of your senior year).

 Step 2: Submit the non-refundable application fee.

-Step 4: Domestic applicants are required to submit ACT or SAT scores and applicants for whom English is not a first language must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+Step 4: Applicants are required to submit ACT or SAT scores.
 If scores appear on your official transcript, they need not be submitted separately.
 You may use Cottey’s school codes of 2286 (ACT) and 6120 (SAT) to ensure your scores are received during test registration.

 Step 5: Applicants who do not meet the minimum requirements listed above may be asked to submit the following to aid the Admission Committee in its decision making process